 Teal is the perfect balance of the stability of blue and the optimism of green.
 It brings elegance and balance to the pallete and it’s often used in logos, web design, and interior design.
 It looks great with coral, pastel purple, and brown.

 5.5.
 Pastel Palettes with Peach and Brown

-Peach brings a high degree of positivism and rejuvination.
-It has great stimulating benefits and when combines with other similar pale yellow and pinkish tones or brown, it significantly improves the mood and increases happiness.
+Peach brings a high degree of positivism and rejuvenation.
+It has great stimulating benefits and when combined with other similar pale yellow and pinkish tones or brown, it significantly improves the mood and increases happiness.
 Depending on the intensity of the colors, it can fill your designs with positive energy and romance.